Country music

-Country (also called country and western) is a music genre originating in the Southern and Southwestern United States.
-First produced in the 1920s, country primarily focuses on working class Americans and blue-collar American life.

-Country music is known for its ballads and dance tunes (also known as "honky-tonk music") with simple form, folk lyrics, and harmonies accompanied by instruments such as banjos, fiddles, harmonicas, and many types of guitar (including acoustic, electric, steel, and resonator guitars).
-Though it is primarily rooted in various forms of American folk music, such as old-time music and Appalachian music, many other traditions, including African-American, Mexican, Irish, and Hawaiian music, have also had a formative influence on the genre.
-Blues modes have been used extensively throughout its recorded history.
+Country music, also known as country and western or simply country, is a music genre known for its ballads and dance tunes, identifiable by both traditional lyrics and harmonies accompanied by banjos, fiddles, harmonicas, and many types of guitar; either acoustic, electric, steel, or resonator guitars.
+Once called hillbilly music, the term country music was popularized in the 1940s.

-The term country music gained popularity in the 1940s in preference to hillbilly music; it came to encompass Western music, which evolved parallel to hillbilly music from similar roots, in the mid-20th century.
-Contemporary styles of Western music include Texas country, red dirt, and Hispano- and Mexican American-led Tejano and New Mexico music, all extant alongside longstanding indigenous traditions.

-In 2009, in the United States, country music was the most listened to rush hour radio genre during the evening commute, and second most popular in the morning commute.
+It originated in the Southern United States, and spread throughout the Piedmont area of United States, from Louisiana along the Appalachian Mountains to New York.
+The music is believed to be derived from British folk music, brought to the United States during early waves of immigration.
+Rooted in American folk music, such as old-time and Southern Appalachian music, many traditions blended to form country music.
+In particular, this included cowboy and vaquero Western music and African-American traditional folk songs and spirituals.
+Mexican, Irish, and Gospel music have had a formative influence on the genre, as have the Polynesian Hawaiian music and the Southwestern styles of New Mexico and Tejano, as well as gospel music, blues modes from blues music.

+Country music has remained an integral part of the American music scene, with a recent revitalization in interest since the early 2020s.
+In 2023, 45% of Americans reported listening to country music, an uptick in the genre's popularity.

 Origins

 The main components of the modern country music style date back to music traditions throughout the Southern United States and Southwestern United States, while its place in American popular music was established in the 1920s during the early days of music recording.
 According to country historian Bill C. Malone, country music was "introduced to the world as a Southern phenomenon."

-Migration into the southern Appalachian Mountains, of the Southeastern United States, brought the folk music and instruments of Europe, Africa, and the Mediterranean Basin along with it for nearly 300 years, which developed into Appalachian music.
+Migration into the southern Appalachian Mountains, of the Southeastern United States, brought the folk music and instruments of Europe and the Mediterranean Basin along with it for nearly 300 years, which developed into Appalachian music.
 As the country expanded westward, the Mississippi River and Louisiana became a crossroads for country music, giving rise to Cajun music.
-In the Southwestern United States, it was the Rocky Mountains, American frontier, and Rio Grande that acted as a similar backdrop for Native American, Mexican, and cowboy ballads, which resulted in New Mexico music and the development of Western music, and its directly related Red Dirt, Texas country, and Tejano music styles.
+In the Southwestern United States, it was the Rocky Mountains, American frontier, and Rio Grande that acted as a similar backdrop for Native American, Mexican, and cowboy ballads, which resulted in New Mexico music and the development of western music, and it is directly related to Red Dirt, Texas country, and Tejano music styles.
 In the Asia-Pacific, the steel guitar sound of country music has its provenance in the music of Hawaii.